sting-ioc/sting/docs/performance.md

 ## Code Size

-Sting prioritizes smaller code size and the builtin support for {@link: sting.Eager @Eager} components and the ease of optimizing when eager components are present is a significant contributor to Stings relatively good performance in this area.
+Sting prioritizes smaller code size.
+The builtin support for {@link: sting.Eager @Eager} components and the ease of optimizing when eager components are present is a significant contributor to Stings relatively good performance in this area.

-Most web applications contain "eager" components that are expected to be instantiated on application startup to perform actions like subscribing to an event broker, adding listeners for browser events, initializing graphics contexts etc. Dagger-based applications often implement eager components by adding an accessor for the eager component onto the dagger injector and that accessor is invoked early in the application lifecycle.
+Most web applications contain "eager" components that are expected to be instantiated on application startup to perform actions like subscribing to an event broker, adding listeners for browser events, initializing graphics contexts etc. Dagger-based applications often implement eager components by adding an accessor for the eager component onto the dagger injector and the invoking that accessor early in the application lifecycle.

 {@include: CodeSizeTable.html}